hovren/kontiki/docs/users/kontiki.rst

     A prime example are :ref:`sec_camera_measurements`, where the associated :class:`.Landmark` is an object that we want to estimate as well.

-The trajectory, and set of measurements, are then added to a :py:class:`.TrajectoryEstimator` instance that can then minimize the measurement errors.
+The trajectory, and set of measurements, are then added to a :py:class:`TrajectoryEstimator` instance that can then minimize the measurement errors.